-Once your customized workflows are configured, navigate to Settings > Product > Product: Configure to apply a custom workflow to a product.
-This is true for all workflow types, except ideas — which are covered in the next section.
+Once you have configured your customized workflows, navigate to Settings > Product > Configure to apply a custom workflow to a product.
+This is true for all workflow types, except ideas, which are covered in the next section.

 Changes to a workflow are applied immediately and affect existing records.

-Remember, you need to be an Aha!
-Administrator to create a workflow, but product owners can apply the ones they wish to use for their given product.
+Remember, you need to be an Aha! for Product administrator to create a workflow, but product owners can apply the ones they wish to use for their given product.

 The default workflows you set are automatically applied when new product lines and products are created.
 Note that the updated default workflows are only applied to newly added products — they are not applied to existing ones, which you must update individually.